 THE HEALING POWER OF ACTIVE LISTENING

 There is healing power in active listening.
-I learned this from watching my Mom who was the best active listener I’ve ever known.
+I learned this from watching my Mom who was an active listening expert.
 She didn’t psychologically analyze, offer Dr. Phil advice and only sparingly quoted scripture references.

 She mostly, simply listened.
 Non-judgmentally.
 But in a focused manner that was all in on what you were saying.

 From Mom I learned that active listening…